Explaining the differences in massive star models from various simulations

 The BoOST, Geneva, PARSEC and BPASS models used here follow standard MLT \citep{CoxGiuli1968} for convective mixing with mixing length parameter $\alpha_{\rm MLT}$\,=\,$(1.5, 1.6, 1.74, 2.0)$ respectively.
 MIST follows a modified version of MLT given by \citet{Henyey1965} with $\alpha_{\rm MLT}=1.82$.
 Convective boundaries in PARSEC, Geneva and BPASS models are determined using the Schwarzschild criterion \citep{Schwarzschild1958}.
 BoOST and MIST use the Ledoux criterion \citep{Ledoux1947} for determining convective boundaries with semiconvective mixing parameters of 1.0 and 0.1, respectively.
 For determining convective core overshoot, Geneva and BoOST use step overshooting with overshoot parameter $\alpha_{ov}$\,=\,$(0.1, 0.335)$.
 MIST uses exponential overshooting following \citet{Herwig:2000} with $\alpha_{ov}$\,=\,0.016.
 PARSEC uses overshoot from \citet{Bressan1981} with $\alpha_{ov}$\,=\,$0.5$.
 BPASS uses the overshoot prescription from \citet{Pols:1998} with $\alpha_{ov}$\,=\,0.12.
 For comparison, the rough equivalent in the step overshooting formalism would be 0.2, 0.25 and 0.4 for the MIST, PARSEC and BPASS models respectively \citep[See][for details of each method.]{Choi:2016MIST,Pols:1998,Bressan:2012}

 MIST and PARSEC also include small amounts of overshoot associated with convective regions in the envelope.
 However, apart from modifying surface abundances, envelope overshoot has a negligible effect on the evolution of the star \citep{Bressan:2012}.
-Rotational mixing also plays an important role in the evolution of massive stars, however, for simplicity we only compare non-rotating models for PARSEC, MIST, Geneva and BPASS.
-For BoOST, although we do use slowly rotating (100\,km\,s$^{-1}$) models, this small difference in the initial rotation rate is again not relevant from the point of view of the overall evolutionary behaviour \citep{Brott:2011}.
+Rotational mixing also plays an important role in the evolution of massive stars.
+In fact, the calibration of the free parameters in the stellar codes is often based on their rotating models.
+For simplicity we only compare non-rotating models for PARSEC, MIST, Geneva and BPASS in this study.
+Although, for BoOST, in the absence of non-rotating models for stars more massive than 60\Msun{}, we do use slowly rotating (100\,km\,s$^{-1}$) models.
+As shown by \citet{Brott:2011}, this small difference in the initial rotation rate is not relevant from the point of view of the overall evolutionary behaviour.

 Major input parameters used in each set of models are summarized in Table~\ref{tab:model_proprties}.